OpsHubProduct/OpsHub-Docs-Validation-Space/docs/manage/administrator/purge-records.md

 # Overview

-* The **Purge** feature in OpsHub Integration Manager helps users clean up old or unnecessary data associated with integration configuration changes or previously synchronized records.
+* The **Purge** feature in <code class="expression">space.vars.SITENAME</code> helps users clean up old or unnecessary data associated with integration configuration changes or previously synchronized records.
 * Following are the types of **Purge** provided:
   * **Audit Logs**: It enables users to purge different types of change logs, such as **Excel upload audits**, **Job schedule audits**, **Roles audits**, etc. Refer to the [Purge Audit Logs](purge-records.md#purge-audit-logs) section for more details.
-  * **Integrated Data Records**: It enables users to purge integrated data records from the OpsHub Integration Manager database.
+  * **Integrated Data Records**: It enables users to purge integrated data records from the <code class="expression">space.vars.SITENAME</code> database.
 Refer to the [Purge Integrated Data Records](purge-records.md#purge-integrated-data-records) section for more details.

 ## Steps to access the Purge Feature